pull-vert/kotysa/README.md

 }
 ```

+**No annotations, no code generation, just regular Kotlin code !**

+Kotysa is agnostic from Sql Engine, written in Kotlin for Kotlin users.

+[Available column SQL type(s)](#data-types), typed fields in SELECT and available WHERE operations depends on Entity properties' (or getters') type and nullability.

 * Create Kotlin entities, data classes are great for that
 * [Describe Database Model with Type-Safe DSL](#describe-database-model-with-type-safe-dsl) based on these entities
 * [Write Type-Safe Queries with SqlClient](#write-type-safe-queries-with-sqlclient), Kotysa generates SQL for you !

-**No annotations at all, just regular Kotlin code !**

-Kotysa is agnostic from Sql Engine, written in Kotlin for Kotlin users.

-[Available column SQL type(s)](#data-types), typed fields in SELECT and available WHERE operations depends on Entity property's (or getter's) type and nullability.

 Kotysa is **not production ready yet**, some key features are still missing.
 Early releases will continue to be provided with new features.